oscar-system/Oscar.jl/docs/src/InvariantTheory/it_fg.md

 # Invariants of Finite Groups

-Using the notation from the introductory section to this chapter, we now suppose that $G$ is a *finite* group.
+In this section, with notation as in the introduction to this chapter, $G$ will always be a *finite* group.

 !!! note
      - By a result of Emmy Noether, $K[V]$ is integral over $K[V]^G$.
 In particular,